2017 CMS Emergency Preparedness Guidelines: 4 Steps To Compliance

 - Building construction and Life Safety systems information

 - Specific information about the characteristics and needs of the individuals for whom care is provided

 The CMS guidelines also require your emergency plan to include a continuity of operations plan for several types of hazardous situations.
-They specify that facilities should develop this COOP plan with an all hazards approach, taking consideration for the following sorts of events: hurricanes, floods, tornadoes, fire, bioterrorism, pandemic, etc. If the event could disrupt the flow of service in any way it must be planned for.
+They specify that facilities should develop this COOP plan with an all-hazards approach, taking into consideration for the following sorts of events: hurricanes, floods, tornadoes, fire, bioterrorism, pandemic, etc. If the event could disrupt the flow of service in any way it must be planned for.